ai-fast-track/timeseries/README.md

 ```
-from fastai2.basics import *
+from fastai.basics import *
 ```

 ```
 from timeseries.all import *
 ```

-## Tutorial on timeseries package for fastai2
+## Tutorial on timeseries package for fastai

 ## Example : NATOS dataset